sathyanmadhavan/Qxf2_internship_2022/README.md

 - Started preparing questions on `Selenium `.

 - Looked up about how to connect github with pythonanywhere and trying to make changes according to it.

+# Day-37

+- Updated `Day-36` work in github repository.

+- Fixed the template issues in pythonanywhere.